Bkurq/Converter/README.md

 # Converter

-Recursive methods for converting numbers between decial and binary
+Recursive methods for converting numbers between decimal and binary using recursive methods.